NunoSempere/nunosempere.github.io/ESPR-Evaluation/Write-up.md

 # ESPR-Evaluation Writeup

-(Epistemic status: Cognitive dissonance.)
+(Epistemic status: Cognitive dissonance.
+Note: The question I am answering here is not "Should I donate to CFAR?" but "Which plan could be set in motion to better estimate ESPR's impact?".)

 ## Introduction
 I have spent the last 2-4 months thinking about how to evaluate the impact of the European Summer Camp on Rationality (ESPR) [1], a selective program affiliated with CFAR (Center for Applied Rationality) which takes brilliant highschoolers and teach thems a variety of rationality techniques.
 Here are the highlights of what I have found, as well as some remarks on what CFAR could do if it was interested in measuring impact with a randomized controlled trial (an RCT).

-## Note to potential donors.
-The question I am answering here is not "Should I donate to CFAR?" but "Which plan could be set in motion to better estimate ESPR's impact?".
+After considering the logical model and the current literature, I make a note on the perverse incentives which OpenPhilantrophy might be giving CFAR, present the result of some power calculations regarding the feasibility of an RCT for ESPR.
+I then go through some important details of how an RCT would have to be implemented, consider some ways I could make the world a worse place through this project, and conclude with some notes of what is left to do.

 ## Current evidence